-Today about 90% of all asthmatics who are accurately diagnosed have a relatively mild form of the disease.
+Today about 90% of all asthmatics (who are accurately diagnosed in the first place) have a relatively mild form of the disease.
 These milder forms are for the most part, easy to control with proper medication compliance and trigger avoidance.
 But, about 3-5% of the asthmatic population have a severe form of the disease that responds poorly to treatment and usually only gets worse over time.
 This means that there are close to a million people in this country alone who are suffering with a form of asthma which is poorly understood and therefore under treated and/or mis treated all together.
 You hear very little about this very severe subgroup in the media or medical circles and that needs to change.

-There really needs to be a totally separate classification for those with the most severe asthma and I know I’m not the only one that feels this way.
+There really needs to be a totally separate classification for those with the most severe asthma and I know I’m not the only one who feels this way.
 Just ask my Pulmonologist Dr Sally Wenzel.
 She treats some of the most severe and complicated asthmatics in the world.
 They seek her out and other researchers like her, because they dont know where else to turn.
 In my experience, most primary care Physicians and even some Pulmonologists don’t really understand the more severe forms of the disease.
 My friends and I sometimes joke that we need to come up with a different name to differentiate the more severe forms of asthma from regular asthma.
 Something like “Super Asthma” or “type 1&2″ or type “A&B like they have for Diabetes.
 Maybe a name change is not as far fetched as it sounds.
 More and more severe asthma researchers see a benefit to a separate classification and within the next few years you’ll see asthmatics classified by their specific phenotype instead of a severity scale.